ROAND/Series-Manager/README.md

 Find and download your favorite anime torrent files.

-This is an alpha version (0.1) any issues please let me know through GitHub.
+This is a beta version (1.0) any issues please let me know through GitHub.

 Run